 Hey there, you might be wondering what are the best free and open-source Android apps alternatives to most of the applications and services available on your Android-powered device.
 As you know already, Android development is under the control of Google – the king of online behavioral tracking which also specializes in targeted advertising.

 According to Wikipedia, Android OS is actually open-source but in ‘most’ devices it comes with proprietary components embedded with it.
 What does that mean?
 Is it really open source?

 Well, I was also wondering the same and was looking for free & open-source alternatives to the conventional Android operating system, the apps, and services, etc.

 Free and Open Source Operating System

-To obtain primary freedom from all things Google, we can make use of custom ROMs like LineageOS, AOKP, Resurrection Remix OS, etc. These operating systems are licensed under free and open source licenses and is based on Android, that is – they are developed as a free and open source software but is based on the official Android versions released by Google.
+To obtain primary freedom from all things Google, we can make use of custom ROMs like LineageOS, AOKP, Resurrection Remix OS, etc. These operating systems are licensed under free and open-source licenses and are based on Android, that is – they are developed as free and open-source software but are based on the official Android versions released by Google.

 Now, here are some free open source apps for Android –